Why We Sing-Page 2

 Speaking by the way is no different.

 I hope the above article gives you more reason to learn to breathe better.
-If you breather right you can sing or speak.
-If you sing or speak, even what you believe to be clearly, you do not necessarily breathe right and you may leave yourself open to singing or speaking problems in the future..
+If you breathe right you can sing or speak.
+If you sing or speak, even what you believe to be clear, you do not necessarily breathe right and you may leave yourself open to singing or speaking problems in the future..

 I teach these techniques to massage therapists seeking Continuing Education Credits and to others wanting state of the art breathing development skills.

 Click here to see